WebAssembly/design/Web.md

 * WebAssembly's [modules](Modules.md) allow for natural [integration with the ES6 module system](Modules.md#integration-with-es6-modules) and allow synchronous calling to and from JavaScript.
+* If allowed by the module, JavaScript can alias a loaded module's linear memory via Typed Arrays.
+(To keep the Typed Arrays' lengths constant, if linear memory is resized, any extant Typed Arrays are detached.)
 * WebAssembly's security model should depend on [CORS][] and [subresource integrity][] to enable distribution, especially through content distribution networks and to implement